 Over a standard IP network, multiple Model 348 units can be used in party-line (PL) intercom applications with help from an external Dante-enabled audio matrix such as the Studio Technologies Model 5422 Dante Intercom Audio Engine.
 Units can also be used "point-to-point" or interfaced with Dante-compatible matrix intercom systems.
 The unit includes two Neutrik etherCON RJ45 connectors for redundant network connections.
 The primary network connection can provide power to the unit using standard Power-over-Ethernet (PoE) network switches.
 It can also be DC powered using a 10-18 volt source that is connected with a broadcast-standard 4-pin XLR connector.
 If both the PoE and DC power sources are connected the unit will be powered by the PoE supply only.

-The Model 348 can be used with broadcast- or intercom-style headsets with dynamic or electret microphones through the 5-pin female XLR headset connector or with a dynamic gooseneck-style microphone through the 1/4" gooseneck connector.
+The Model 348 can be used with intercom-style and personal-computer gaming headsets with dynamic or electret microphones through the 5-pin female XLR headset connector or with a dynamic gooseneck-style microphone through the 1/4" gooseneck connector.
 A low-noise microphone preamplifier and associated voltage-controlled-amplifier (VCA) dynamics controller (compressor) ensures that mic input audio quality is preserved while minimizing the chance of signal overload.
 The user can monitor the Dante audio inputs on either the headset output or the built-in, high-quality speaker.
 A modern class-D speaker amplifier IC is used for maximum fidelity.

 The front panel includes eight RGB illuminated rotary controls which are used to control the level of the Dante signal sources.
 Two more rotary controls are used to mute/un-mute and control the output level to the headset and speaker.
 Each illuminated control can show if signal is present on the associated audio channel or if the channel is muted.
 Eight illuminated pushbutton switches allow the user control of the eight Dante outputs as well as show the presence of a 20 kHz call signal.